-To help tip the balance a bit more in your favor, we culled the most creative strategies from parents and travel experts for tricking out your hotel room to maximize your vacation enjoyment when traveling with kids .
+To help tip the balance a bit more in your favor, we culled the most creative strategies from parents and travel experts for tricking out your hotel room to maximize your vacation enjoyment (and maybe even save you some money) when traveling with kids .

 5. Use the desk as a changing table.

-10. Bring along a few magnetic hooks from home—especially if your kids will be swimming.
+Bring along a few magnetic hooks from home—especially if your kids will be swimming.
 “Most doors in hotels are magnetic, and if not, use the fridge,” says blogger Larisha Campbell.
 “We hang up our swimsuits on the hooks so they dry faster.”